cybertraining-dsc/fa20-523-312/project/project.md

 * Dissolved Oxygen (DO) sensor kit - <https://atlas-scientific.com/kits/dissolved-oxygen-kit/>
 * Conductivity K 1.0 sensor kit - <https://atlas-scientific.com/kits/conductivity-k-1-0-kit/>

 A very rudimentary framework of the system has been realized in the Autodesk Fusion 360 software architecture as shown below.
-The design provided below is a very simplistic platform but which will lay the foundation of the final structure of the system.
+The design provided below is a very simplistic platform but which will lay the foundation of the final structure of the system (see Figure 1).

 ![ASV from Fusion 360](https://github.com/cybertraining-dsc/fa20-523-312/raw/master/project/images/ASVSS1.png)